 Chairman Jim DeLanis

-Mr. DeLanis was born and raised in Parma, Ohio, where he attended and graduated from public school.
+Mr. DeLanis has served on the Election Commission since 2013.
+He is Senior Counsel at the Baker Donelson law firm in Nashville.
+Born and raised in Parma, Ohio, Mr. DeLanis attended and graduated from public school.
 He received his bachelor's degree from Dartmouth College in New Hampshire and came to Tennessee in 1975, where he has lived ever since.
 Mr. DeLanis graduated from Vanderbilt Law School in 1978.
 He served one year as law clerk to Nashville Circuit Court Judge James Swiggart and two years as Assistant Attorney General, Criminal Division, State of Tennessee.
 In 1981, he joined the Baker Donelson law firm where he is now Senior Counsel, focusing on business litigation.
 He has been recognized in Best Lawyers and Super Lawyers.

 Jim is an avid handball and tennis player, enjoys hiking and gardening, and has a dog and a cat.
 He lives in the Hillsboro/West End neighborhood.